-This draft Damage Assessment and Restoration Plan/Environmental Assessment was prepared by NOAA to inform the public about the Natural Resource Damage Assessment (NRDA) and restoration planning efforts conducted following the incident.
-NOAA estimated 25.5 billion Pacific herring egg-equivalents were killed in 2017 due to the spill and an estimated 444 shellfish harvesting trips were lost.
+This Final Damage Assessment and Restoration Plan/Environmental Assessment (DARP/EA) was prepared by NOAA to inform the public about the Natural Resource Damage Assessment (NRDA) and restoration planning efforts conducted following the incident.
+On July 1, 2019, the Trustee published a Draft DARP/EA and solicited public comments through July 30, 2019.
+This Final DARP/EA is the result of the Trustee's response to public comment.
+NOAA estimated 25.4 billion Pacific herring egg-equivalents were killed in 2017 due to the spill and an estimated 444 shellfish harvesting trips were lost.